 Update 13 April 2021 updated: More revelations about alleged behaviour of Ben-Roberts Smith

 Nine Newspapers.
 And again.
+And again.
 Sixty Minutes.
 Denial by Roberts-Smith.
 Roberts-Smith memorabilia and portraits to remain at War Memorial.
 William De Maria in Pearls & Irritations.
 Pip Hinman in Green Left.
 And again from Nine Newspapers.
 Canberra Times on new AFP probe, mentioned in Estimates.
 Crikey (paywall) but here’s a pdf from our subscription.
 Nine Newspapers on more legal wrangling.

 Update 8 March 2021: Mark Willacy of ABC News reports on FOI material showing War Memorial Council support for Chair Stokes and attitude to the Memorial’s treatment of Afghanistan